entando/entando-docs/vuepress/docs/next/tutorials/cms/app-builder/hello-world.md

     -   Select the Kebab button and select PUBLISH

-## Simple Fragment tutorial
+## Create a UX Fragment

-A fragment is a way to take a common piece of front end code and reuse it across multiple pages or widgets.
-Common elements such as basic html, javascript, or freemarker logic can be stored as fragments and referenced via the `<@wp.fragment …` tag.
+A UX Fragment is a way to take a common piece of front end code and reuse it across multiple pages or widgets.
+Common elements such as basic HTML, javascript, or freemarker logic can be stored as fragments and referenced via the `<@wp.fragment …` tag.